dfarrel1/fix_matlab_vector_graphics/README.md

 5. install ghostscript
 http://brewformulas.org/Ghostscript

-6. You should be able to run fix_matlab.eps.py now.
+6. You should be able to run fix_matlab_eps.py now.
 For Example see ./fix_matlab_eps/image_output_scratchpad.m